Cash Back Credit Cards vs. Rewards Credit Cards

 • Although most of these cards have a base rate of 1% cash back or one rewards point for every dollar spent, they often increase that rate based on what you use the card for.
 Because these "preferred spending "categories change often, you should keep up with which ones give you greater rewards.

 • Cash back credit cards may not give you your bonuses except once every quarter or year, and there may be limits on how much cash back you can receive annually.
 On the other hand, rewards credit cards can subject cardholders to blackout dates or redemption fees when they try to cash in their points.
-Rewards catalogues only offer a limited selection of items at prices which are inflated based on how many points are required to "buy" them.
+Rewards catalogs only offer a limited selection of items at prices which are inflated based on how many points are required to "buy" them.

 • With a rewards card, if you don't use your rewards points, they can expire.

 As you can see, there's no easy answer to this dilemma, it really depends on what you are wanting from credit card incentives.
 If you are the type of person who likes treating yourself to a reward periodically, then you might gravitate toward reward credit cards.
 However, if you are a bottom-line individual who wants the freedom to choose exactly what you want to do with your rewards, then cash back credit cards may be right for you.
+Keep Reading: 3 leading cash back credit cards

 Whichever route you choose, make sure to read all of the fine print regarding rewards points or cash back -- and don't forget about other factors like annual percentage rates, annual fees, and additional perks, which play a big role in choosing the perfect credit cards for your lifestyle.